hannutt/FinancialApp/README.md

 All data in the text box component can be converted to speech.
 The application uses OpenAI's text-to-speech module to convert text.
 After conversion, the TTS method creates an mp3 file in the root folder of the application.
 The file contains the data that was in the textbox component, converted to speech.

-OPENING YOUTUBE VIDEOS

-User can open videos from YouTube by entering a video link.
-This feature is built with Pytube and webbrowser libraries.
-When the user enters a video link, a new browser window opens containing the youtube video of the link the user entered.

-LISTENING TO PODCASTS
+LISTENING TO FINANCE PODCASTS

-The user can select a podcast to listen to from the drop-down menu.
+The user can select a finance podcasts to listen to from the drop-down menu.
 After selection, a link to the podcast's mp3 file is passed to the VLC media player object, which plays the podcast.

 CREATING GRAPHICS FROM SEARCHED VALUES